tier4/carla-autoware-native/README.md

     $CARLA_UNREAL_ENGINE_PATH/Engine/Binaries/Linux/UnrealEditor $PWD/Unreal/CarlaUnreal/CarlaUnreal.uproject
     ```

-### Recommended approach to save time:
+### Recommended approach to save time
 Run the first command (with cmake) only and only when you've made changes inside LibCarla or PythonAPI.

 If you've made only changes inside Carla Unreal - use the 2nd command to only launch editor.

 ## Shipping Carla in a package
 Carla provides option to ship builds into packages.
 Before running command ensure you are in the `CarlaUE5` directory (root where you’ve cloned the project).

 The package will be generated in the directory `/Build/Package`.